 I have chosen the most extraordinary, overwhelming, and exotic book of this year, and it is: Call Me By Your Name.
 How I had decided to read this book was by the lovely and only, Troye Sivan.
-He tweetted in his account, I think it was last week, of how he had loved this precious book, and how shortly took him to read it, like literally, he read it in 6 hours.
-His tweet reminded me of myself, because, I also do the same when I found that book, where I become so in love with it, and I finished it too quick, because pages after pages, is so intense, and the purest joy, and even though I put the book down, I automatically pull it back into my sight.
+He tweetted in his account, -I think it was last week,- of how he had loved this precious book, and how shortly took him to read it, like literally, he read it in 6 hours.
+His tweet reminded me of me, I also do the same when I found that book where I become so in love with it that I finish it too quickly, because the page after page, is so intense, and the purest joy, and even though I put the book down, I automatically pull it back into my sight.

 Call Me By Your Name is something I had never encountered in a book, or perhaps, I had never read before.
 The author, André Aciman, wrote the story as how would I want to write a story one day.
 He wrote it as if each sentence was a wave of the ocean, that hits you gently, goes away, and returns with either a gentle kiss, or an erotic, or rough fresh wave.
 So fluid, no reason to stop, to go back if what you read was correct, only go back to experience it again.
 Aciman is a romantic, no need to meet this man, he said it with the words he chose to write his story.